-- 1. If an Entity Identifier element in a clinical document includes a local identifier for a person: - a.
-The name of the organisation that maintains the local identifier SHALL be recorded as the assigningAuthorityName. - b.
+If an entity identifier element in a clinical document includes a local identifier for a person:

+b.
 The root attribute of the id element SHALL identify the organisation that maintains the local identifier using an OID registered with the HL7 OID registry.
 The OID in the root attribute of the id element SHALL either be the registered OID or derived from an OID registered for an organisation that owns or has authority over the organisation that maintains the local identifier.

-Note: the web address for the HL7 OID registry is www.hl7.org/oid/index.cfm.
+Note: The web address for the HL7 OID registry is www.hl7.org/oid/index.cfm.

-- c.
-If the person being identified is a healthcare consumer, the root attribute of the id element SHALL either be the OID 1.2.36.1.2001.1005.29 followed by the national healthcare identifier of the organisation that maintains the local identifier, or an OID that identifies the organisation. - d.
-If the person being identified is a healthcare consumer, the Entity Identifier element SHALL include a code element with attributes codeSystem="2.16.840.1.113883.12.203" and codeSystemName="Identifier Type (HL7)", and the code SHALL be a valid HL7 Identifier Type code that does not indicate an employee (i.e. to indicate the identifier is a local identifier rather than a national identifier). - e.
-If the person being identified is an individual healthcare provider or a legal authenticator, the root attribute of the id element SHALL either be the OID 1.2.36.1.2001.1005.41 followed by the national healthcare identifier of the organisation that maintains the local identifier, or an OID that identifies the organisation. - f.
-If the person being identified is an individual healthcare provider or a legal authenticator, the Entity Identifier element SHALL include a code element with attributes code="EI", codeSystem="2.16.840.1.113883.12.203" and codeSystemName="Identifier Type (HL7)", to indicate the identifier is a local employee identifier rather than a national identifier.
+c.
+If the person being identified is a healthcare consumer, the root attribute of the id element SHALL either be the OID 1.2.36.1.2001.1005.29 followed by the national healthcare identifier of the organisation that maintains the local identifier, or an OID that identifies the organisation.

+d.
+If the person being identified is a healthcare consumer, the entity identifier element SHALL include a code element with attributes codeSystem="2.16.840.1.113883.12.203" and codeSystemName="Identifier Type (HL7)", and the code SHALL be a valid HL7 Identifier Type code that does not indicate an employee (i.e. to indicate the identifier is a local identifier rather than a national identifier).

+e.
+If the person being identified is an individual healthcare provider or a legal authenticator, the root attribute of the id element SHALL either be the OID 1.2.36.1.2001.1005.41 followed by the national healthcare identifier of the organisation that maintains the local identifier, or an OID that identifies the organisation.

+f.
+If the person being identified is an individual healthcare provider or a legal authenticator, the entity identifier element SHALL include a code element with attributes code="EI", codeSystem="2.16.840.1.113883.12.203" and codeSystemName="Identifier Type (HL7)", to indicate the identifier is a local employee identifier rather than a national identifier.